pulse2percept/pulse2percept/CONTRIBUTING.rst

 pulse2percept requires Python 3.11 or newer.

-After forking the repository, clone your fork and add the main repository as ``upstream``:
+Fork the repository, clone your fork, and add the main repository as ``upstream``:

 .. code-block:: bash